The Weather Network: The Weather Network HD

 The Weather Network HD is a 1080i high definition simulcast of The Weather Network that launched on May 30, 2011.
 It is currently available on Cogeco, EastLink, Bell MTS, Rogers Cable, Telus Optik TV, and Shaw Cable.
 The HD simulcast for cable and IPTV providers currently do not offer local forecasts unlike the standard definition feed.
 On August 22, 2017, the HD feed debuted on Shaw Direct.

 At first, the channel's design featured a carousel consists of current temperatures, 18-hour and 3-day forecasts (including expected temperatures, conditions and precipitation possibility) for key cities within the viewer's region.
 Throughout the local forecast segments, an additional L-shaped banner was introduced, with the top two-thirds of the ticker displays similar information (for two cities at a time instead of one), while the bottom of the ticker promotes upcoming segments in the programming cycle.
 At the start of 2014 spring programming cycle, "14 day trends" were introduced to the latter, whilst the former showcased information from 50 major Canadian cities.
 The L-shaped banner was expanded to be used at all times.
 Special weather statements are shown on a crawl that appears above the bottom of the ticker, when active.

 In 2017, the HD feed underwent another change in on-screen design, now featuring DIN Next as the principal typeface.
 This typeface has been dominant in the SD feed since roughly the mid-2010s.
 The top two-thirds now features three "boxes", with the first one showing the city as a header, and contains the current local time, date and weather conditions.
 The second one cycles through extra information on ceiling, pressure, humidity, apparent temperature, wind, gusts and visibility.
 The final "box" contains 18-hour forecasts for the city.
 The bottom of the ticker now alternates between national weather headlines and information of upcoming programming, which could be overridden at anytime by special weather statements on a bottom-up scrolling text format.

 Satellite services

 In 2006, Bell Satellite TV and The Weather Network started an interactive version of The Weather Network, enabling viewers to set their city and view specific forecasts every time.
 These services are no longer available as of August 1, 2021.

 Web & mobile services

-In addition to its website, The Weather Network runs an e-mail and text messaging service called WeatherDirect, that sends weather forecasts via e-mail.
-There is also an e-mail service for pollen conditions and road conditions.
-The Weather Network also operates a Twitter and Facebook account, which include Severe Weather alerts and Weather News.

-Mobile App

-The Weather Network is currently available as an app for iPhone and Android smartphones.
+In 2010, The Weather Network launched the WeatherEye application for mobile and PC devices.
+The mobile version is currently available for iPhone and Android smartphones, and uses the main channel branding.

-Smart TV App

 In November 2015, an app-only version of the TV channel was launched on Android TV (using Live Channels) and Apple TV.
 It has a similar news-wheel, albeit with some changes, and overlays the local forecast at the bottom dynamically using GPS.
 It also includes on-demand video and local maps.